Supprelin LA (implant)

 Histrelin is a man-made form of a hormone that regulates many processes in the body.
 Histrelin overstimulates the body's own production of certain hormones, which causes that production to shut down temporarily.

-The Supprelin LA brand of histrelin is used to treat precocious puberty in both male and female children.
+The Supprelin LA brand of histrelin is used to treat precocious puberty in both male and female children who are at least 2 years old.

 Histrelin may also be used for purposes not listed in this medication guide.